 The program is structured to admit students beginning each fall semester.
-Students may take courses on a part-time or full-time basis during the completion of their 500 level courses and the pre-FNP 800 level courses.
-Full-time study is required during the didactic and clinical courses in the FNP course sequence during the last two years of the program.
+Students take courses on a full-time basis during the completion of their 500 level courses, pre-FNP 800 level courses, and during the didactic and clinical courses in the FNP program.

 Community practicum experiences may be scheduled during the class meeting days as well.
 Additionally, some courses may be taught in an immersion format, where students and faculty are “immersed” in a unique socio-cultural context and course content and a set number of practicum hours are condensed into seven to fourteen days.